Engagement Foundation Review

 Technical level: High

-Source: Review mining (G2, Capterra reviewer titles in LMS admin and edtech roles)
+Source: Review mining — G2 reviewer profiles in LMS administration and educational technology roles

 Competitive Landscape

 5 primary + 4 secondary competitors identified.
-Tier assignments determine which head-to-head queries we construct for the audit.
+Tier assignments determine which head-to-head matchups the audit tests.

 Primary Competitors